 There has not been much research in breathlessness and management has not progressed as well as it has for other symptoms such as pain.
 It is for this reason I set up a research based breathlessness service (BIS) at Addenbrooke’s hospital to help patients living with breathlessness and to learn more about how to improve the care of breathless patients ensuring that patients with breathlessness get all the help they need.

-If you would like to refer to the Breathlessness Intervention Service from outside Addenbrooke’s, please download and complete the referral proforma below and email it to us.
+If you would like to refer to the Breathlessness Intervention Service from outside Addenbrooke’s, please download and complete the referral proforma above and email it to us.

 If referring from inside the hospital, please refer via EPIC using code REF388.